- Search The Registry

 Izear Wister Turner (his birth name) was from Clarksdale, MS, the heart of the segregated South.
 He was the son of Beatrice Cushenberry and Izear Luster Turner.
 When Turner was a boy, a mob of angry whites beat his father to death.
 He grew up in a hostile environment that hardened him.
 He learned boogie-woogie piano firsthand from his inspiration, Pinetop Perkins, and he talked himself into a DJ slot on the local radio station, where he played everything from the jump blues of Louis Jordan to country & western.

-He formed his first band while still in high school, an outfit dubbed the Kings of Rhythm.
+He formed his first band in high school, dubbed the Kings of Rhythm.
 In 1951, they traveled to Memphis to record at Sam Phillips' Sun studio.
-Their first song, "Rocket 88," zoomed to the top of the R&B charts and is today regarded by many critics as being quite possibly the first true rock & roll record.
-Turner and his band went on to back Howlin’ Wolf, Elmore James, Otis Rush, Robert Nighthawk, Buddy Guy, and Sonny Boy Williamson II, plus a variety of Sun artists.
-During the early 1950s, Turner switched from piano to guitar, and also doubled as a talent scout for the Bihari Brothers' Los Angeles-based Modern Records, where he helped get early breaks for artists like Howlin' Wolf and B.B.
+Their first song, "Rocket 88," zoomed to the top of the R&B charts and is regarded today by many critics as possibly the first true rock & roll record.
+Turner and his band went on to back Howlin’ Wolf, Elmore James, Otis Rush, Robert Nighthawk, Buddy Guy, and Sonny Boy Williamson II, plus various Sun artists.
+During the early 1950s, Turner switched from piano to guitar and doubled as a talent scout for the Bihari Brothers' Los Angeles-based Modern Records, where he helped get early breaks for artists like Howlin' Wolf and B.B.
 King.
 During the mid-50s, Turner moved the Kings of Rhythm to East St. Louis.